rapid7/metasploit-framework/documentation/modules/post/hardware/automotive/diagnostic_state.md

    Name     Current Setting  Required  Description
    ----     ---------------  --------  -----------
-   ARBID    0x7DF            no        CAN ID to perform ECU Hard Reset CANBUS                    no        CAN Bus to perform scan on, defaults to connected bus ROUNDS   500              yes       Number of executed rounds SESSION                   yes       The session to run this module on.
+   ARBID    0x7DF            no        CAN ID to perform Diagnostic State CANBUS                    no        CAN Bus to perform scan on, defaults to connected bus ROUNDS   500              yes       Number of executed rounds SESSION                   yes       The session to run this module on.